I am a total productivity geek!

 If you’re interested in learning how to boost your productivity and would like to use a tool like Todoist to help keep you organized, here are three posts I’ve published recently with everything you need to get started:

 Finally, I shared the post above with a Todoist community on Facebook.
-I then wrote the following post to address some of the community members’ questions/comments about my Todoist setup.
+I then wrote this follow-up post to address some of the community members’ questions/comments about my Todoist setup.
 I go into more detail in this post about the GTD Workflow.
 I also include in the post a handy link to the Guided GTD Weekly Review podcast episode.

 So there you go, everything you need to be more productive and more organized.
 If you haven’t read the book yet, I definitely recommend starting there.
 If you use something other than Todoist to manage your tasks, that’s fine.
 I’ve found that different tools work for different people Todoist happens to be my favorite, but you may prefer another tool such as Asana, Trello, or something else.
 Whatever you use, just know that you may need to spend some time getting it properly organized and configured, but it’s totally worth spending that time to make the tool work effectively.